10 Best Natural Sun Creams

 The best type of sunscreen to use is broad-spectrum, which protects against both UVA and UVB rays.
 It should have an SPF of 30 or higher.
 Depending on your skin type and activity, you might prefer different formulations:

-• Lotion: Good for dry skin and everyday use.
+- Lotion: Good for dry skin and everyday use.

-• Spray: Convenient for reapplying, especially for hard-to-reach areas.
+- Spray: Convenient for reapplying, especially for hard-to-reach areas.

-• Stick: Ideal for small areas like the face and hands.
+- Stick: Ideal for small areas like the face and hands.

-• Water-resistant: Necessary if you are swimming or sweating.
+- Water-resistant: Necessary if you are swimming or sweating.

-Do low-factor sunscreens do anything?
+Do low-factor sun cream do anything?

 Yes, low-factor sunscreens (SPF 15 or below) provide some protection against UVB rays, but they are less effective than higher SPF sunscreens.
 They might be suitable for short periods of sun exposure or for individuals with darker skin tones, but for extended outdoor activities or fair-skinned individuals, a higher SPF is recommended to ensure adequate protection.

-Can you use expired sunscreen?
+Can you use expired sun cream?

-Can sunscreen cause skin irritation?
+Can sun cream cause skin irritation?

 Yes, some people may experience skin irritation from sunscreen, especially if they have sensitive skin or allergies to specific ingredients.
 If you notice irritation, try a sunscreen formulated for sensitive skin or one that uses mineral blockers like zinc oxide or titanium dioxide, which are less likely to cause reactions.
 Additionally, do a patch test before full application to check for any adverse reactions.